saran-sankar/simple_writer/README.md

 # simple_writer
 Markov chain based text prediction program.
 This can be trained to write additional chapters for books.
-Algorithm for AI text prediction run simple_writer.py
+Algorithm for AI text prediction. run simple_writer.py
 The simple_writer.py file is pretty understandable for anyone who knows the basics of python.
 Train the AI to write on its own.